aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 In this workshop, we'll use SageMaker hosted notebooks to fetch the data from Deutsche Börse dataset, clean up and aggregate the data on [Amazon S3](https://aws.amazon.com/s3/) buckets.
 We'll also use [Amazon Athena](https://aws.amazon.com/athena/) to query the data and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to visualize the data.
 This will allow us to develop an intuition about the nature of the data.

 In addition to hosted Notebooks, SageMaker also provides managed training and hosting for Machine Learning models, using a variety of languages and libraries.
-In our first attempt, after we build a model locally, we'll use this functionality to containerize the training and prediction code, publish on an [Amazon ECR](https://aws.amazon.com/ecr/) repository, and host our custom model behind a SageMaker endpoint to generate prediction.
+In our first attempt, we'll use this functionality to containerize the training and prediction code, publish on an [Amazon ECR](https://aws.amazon.com/ecr/) repository, and host our custom model behind a SageMaker endpoint to generate prediction.

 SageMaker also provides several built in algorithms, for image classification, regression and clustering of structured data, timeseries processing and natural language processing.
 In the later part of this workshop we'll use [DeepAR](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html), which is a supervised learning algorithm for forecasting one-dimensional time series using RNN.